nqd/esp8266-dev/README.md

 OTA-client, which upload images (1, 2 for ESP) and register new version, is found at tools/fotaclient.
 Need more update to use with make (pull request is more than welcome, since I am quite low in bandwidth now).

+## OTA client
+Found at /tools/fotaclient.
+APIKEY should be provided by go to OTA server >> Profile, copy "apiKey" from return JSON.

 ## To use

 ```